syncfusion-content/javascript-docs/js/Rotator/Data-Binding.md

 http://help.syncfusion.com/ug/js/documents/angularjs.htm

-**Note: Add the following script files as given in the following example to access Angular binding.
-They have JS library for angular binding.**
+**Note**: Add the following script files as given in the following example to access Angular binding.
+They have JS library for angular binding.

 * angular-min.js
 * ej.widget.angular.min.js

 The following code example depicts the way to bind data to the **Rotator** widget through **angular** support.